Tom Ford: Controversies

-Career as a film director
+Film career

 A Single Man

 In March 2005, Ford announced the launch of his film production company, Fade to Black.
 In 2009 he made his directorial debut with A Single Man, based on the novel of the same name by Christopher Isherwood.
 The drama stars Colin Firth as an LA-based college professor who is gay, alongside Julianne Moore, Nicholas Hoult and Matthew Goode.
 The novel was adapted by David Scearce and Ford; Ford was also one of the producers.

 A Single Man premiered on September 11, 2009, at the 66th Venice International Film Festival, where it was nominated for top award the Golden Lion.
 Colin Firth was awarded the Volpi Cup as Best Actor for his performance.
 He won a BAFTA Award for Best Actor in a Leading Role, and was nominated for an Academy Award, Golden Globe, Independent Spirit Award and Screen Actors Guild Award.
 The film won AFI Film of the Year and the GLAAD Media Award for Outstanding Film – Wide Release.

 Other nominations for the film included two further Golden Globe categories: Julianne Moore for Best Supporting Actress, and Abel Korzeniowski for Best Original Score.
 At the Independent Spirit Awards, the film was nominated for Best First Feature and Best First Screenplay.
 Ford and Scearce also received a nomination for Best Adapted Screenplay at the Broadcast Film Critics Association Awards.

 Nocturnal Animals

 In 2015, Ford became attached to direct Nocturnal Animals, an adaptation of the Austin Wright novel Tony and Susan.
 The film was released in 2016.
 Jake Gyllenhaal and Amy Adams played the lead roles of Tony and Susan, and Michael Shannon, Armie Hammer, Aaron Taylor-Johnson, and Isla Fisher co-starred.

 The film received praise from critics, as well as winning the Grand Jury Prize at the Venice Film Festival.
-The film has an approval rating of 72% on Rotten Tomatoes, based on 143 reviews, with an average rating of 7.1/10, and the site's critical consensus reading: "Well-acted and lovely to look at, Nocturnal Animals further underscores writer-director Tom Ford's distinctive visual and narrative skill."
+The film has an approval rating of 74% on Rotten Tomatoes, based on 302 reviews, with an average rating of 7.1/10, and the site's critical consensus reading: "Well-acted and lovely to look at, Nocturnal Animals further underscores writer-director Tom Ford's distinctive visual and narrative skill."

+Cry to Heaven

+In 2025, Ford was announced to direct, write, and produce an adaptation of the Anne Rice novel Cry to Heaven.
+It began pre-production in November 2025 and will enter principal photography in January 2026.
+The film stars an ensemble cast of Nicholas Hoult, Aaron Taylor-Johnson, Adele (in her acting debut), Ciarán Hinds, George MacKay, Mark Strong, Colin Firth, Paul Bettany, Owen Cooper, Hunter Schafer, Thandiwe Newton, Théodore Pellerin, Daryl McCormack, Cassian Bilton, and Lux Pascal.